-Where is South Bohemia and how to get there?
+Where is South Bohemia & How to Get There

 Today, South Bohemia is a district in the Czech Republic and its official name is South Bohemian Region.

-On the map below you can find the places of this 4-day itinerary in the South Bohemian Region.
-Day 1 is marked in purple, day 2 – in red, day 3 – in yellow and day 4 – in green.
+To make planning simpler, I’ve added an interactive map below with all the places included in the itinerary, so you can see at a glance how the route works and adapt it to your own travel style.
+Day 1 of this 4-day South Bohemia itinerary is marked in purple, day 2 – in red, day 3 – in yellow and day 4 – in green.

 České Budějovice